hwayne/learntla-v2/docs/core/concurrency.rst

 .. rubric:: pc

-In our single process specs, we used a string variable called `pc` to track the value.
+In our single process specs, we used a string variable called `pc` ("program counter") to track the value.
 To model multiple processes, the translator "lifts" ``pc`` to be a function from process values to strings.
 So if you're writing an invariant that depends on the reader's current label, you can retrieve it with ``pc[0]``.

 .. index:: process; local variables